Use pyJHTDB through SciServer (RECOMMENDED) The SciServer is a cloud-based data-driven cluster, of The Institute for Data Intensive Engineering and Science (IDIES) at Johns Hopkins University. Users get the advantages of more reliable and faster data access since the SciServer is directly connected

 ## Use pyJHTDB on local computers

-### Installing pypi version (RECOMMENDED)
+### Installing pypi version (Linux and MacOS)

 If you have pip, you can simply do this: ` pip install pyJHTDB ` If you’re running unix (i.e. some MacOS or GNU/Linux variant), you will probably need to have a sudo in front of the pip command.
 If you don’t have pip on your system, it is quite easy to get it following the instructions at [http://pip.readthedocs.org/en/latest/installing.html](http://pip.readthedocs.org/en/latest/installing.html).

-### Installing from source
+### Installing from source (Linux and MacOS)

 ` git clone https://github.com/idies/pyJHTDB.git cd pyJHTDB python update_turblib.py pip install --upgrade ./ `